 By Ed Cladera, MD, AristaMD Medical Director

-The practice of curbside consultation is routine for many practicing physicians.
+The practice of the curbside consult is routine for many practicing physicians.
 However, a brief review on potential shortcomings of this practice is essential to ensure solutions are in place to enable the best possible patient care.
 An eConsult is an evolved, official form of the curbside consult that addresses many of the inherent issues within these informal exchanges, including missing or incomplete patient information, the lack of access to physical exam findings, and other relevant data and/or lab results.

 PCPs self-report obtaining an average of 3.2 curbside consults per week, while subspecialists report receiving approximately 3.6 per week.
 One feature of managed care has been to better manage the triage of specialist referrals in order to reduce cost of care for healthcare payers.
 As a result, many PCPs have had to assume greater responsibility for the care of conditions previously considered the within realm of the subspecialist.
 Thus, it is likely PCPs will increase use of curbside consultations to obtain clinical advice and information in an attempt to maintain quality care while limiting the number of formal referrals.2,3